Qiangxiao-Zhou/IRTP-2700/README.md

 # **Industrial Robot Trajectory-Power Dataset (IRTP-2700)**

-This repository provides access to the IRTP-2700 dataset, a curated collection of 2,700 trajectory-power samples collected from a physical 6-degree-of-freedom (6-DOF) industrial robotic platform under various operating conditions (including different loads, velocities, and accelerations).
-The dataset is designed to support research on energy consumption (EC) prediction and optimization for industrial robots.
+This repository provides access to the IRTP-2700 dataset, which contains 2,700 samples.
+Each sample includes joint-level trajectory data and corresponding total power consumption of the 6-DOF industrial robots, collected under varying operating conditions (e.g., different loads, velocities, and accelerations).
+The dataset is intended to support research on energy consumption prediction and optimization for industrial robots.

 ## **📖 Related Publication**